kubernetes/cloud-provider-gcp/README.md

 # cloud-provider-gcp

+This repository holds the code for gcp-controller-manager as well as cloud-controller-manager

 ## Publishing gcp-controller-manager image

-This command will build and publish `gcr.io/k8s-image-staging/gcp-controller-manager:latest`:
+This command will build and publish gcp-controller-manager `gcr.io/k8s-image-staging/gcp-controller-manager:latest`:

 ```